 - Prioritize findings and establish recommendations for reducing maternal deaths.

 - Partner with the New Mexico stakeholders, to assist in developing and implementing statewide strategies to reduce maternal mortality.

 - Develop actionable strategies for prevention and intervention.

 - Disseminate the findings and recommendations to a broad array of individuals and organizations.

 - Promote the translation of findings and recommendations into quality improvement actions at all levels.

 - Promote the reduction in health inequities and disparities by examining the influence of racism and discrimination as contributing factors to maternal deaths and providing recommendations related to these factors.

-The South Carolina Maternal Mortality and Morbidity Review Committee (SCMMRC) first convened in 2016.
-The committee has 19 members, meets quarterly, and reviews all pregnancy-associated deaths.
+The South Carolina Maternal Mortality and Morbidity Review Committee (SCMMRC) was created in 2016 by state legislation.
+The multidisciplinary committee has 30 members, meets quarterly, and reviews all pregnancy-associated deaths.
 The mission of the SCMMMRC is to identify pregnancy-associated deaths (deaths during or within a year of pregnancy), review those caused by pregnancy complications and other selected deaths, and identify problems contributing to these deaths and interventions that may reduce these deaths.
 The goals of the committee’s reviews and associated maternal mortality work are to: determine the annual number of maternal deaths related to pregnancy (pregnancy-related mortality); identify trends and risk factors among pregnancy-related deaths in South Carolina; and develop actionable strategies for prevention and intervention.

 The Wisconsin Maternal Mortality Review Team (MMRT) collects and reviews case-level information about all maternal deaths among Wisconsin residents for the purpose of making recommendations to the Department of Health Services and its partners on changes in systems and practice that may result in the prevention of future Wisconsin maternal deaths.